 Super successful people love a good brunch.
 Martha Stewart is known to throw some great ones.

 4. They play with their kids

 Twitter cofounder Biz Stone said in the new book My Morning Routine: How Successful People Start Every Day Inspired, “I’ve been playing with my son upon waking up since he was born.
 My routine has changed very little since he came along.”

 5. They take thinking breaks

-Business magnate Elon Musk wrote in a Tweet recently, “Need to have long uninterrupted times to think.
+Business magnate Elon Musk wrote in a Tweet, “Need to have long uninterrupted times to think.
 Can’t be creative otherwise.”

 Virgin Group founder Richard Branson also agrees with this school of thought.
 “Open your calendar and schedule time just to dream.”

 Working out is a big part of most successful people’s weekend routines.
 The benefits of exercise when you have a stressful job have been reported on obsessively.